James William Davison: Critic

 After the first performance in England of Robert Schumann's Paradise and the Peri he wrote: "Robert Schumann has had his innings, and been bowled out—like Richard Wagner.
 Paradise and the Peri has gone to the tomb of the Lohengrins."

 Visiting the Wagner Festival at Bayreuth in 1876 for the first production of Wagner's Ring cycle, he commented "Wagner...by crushing the buds of melody as they spring up, buds which might blossom into seemly flowers, cramps the manifold resources of expression which are the golden heritage of his art."
 Davison's antagonism to Wagner was noted by musicologists of the Nazi regime in Germany, and (although he was not of Jewish descent) his name was included in the Nazi handbook Lexikon der Juden in der Musik (Dictionary of Jews in Music), published in 1940.

 Composer

 Davison wrote orchestral works, one of which, an overture, was played at a concert of the Society of British Musicians.
 He also wrote and arranged pianoforte music for Bohn's Harmonist, and composed songs, among them settings of John Keats and Percy Bysshe Shelley.
 The only book he published was a short work on Chopin, which appeared about 1849.

 Family

 In 1860 Davison married Arabella Goddard the pianist, who had been his music pupil.
+Following his marriage, Davison was accused of prejudice in his criticism, or lack thereof, towards other women pianists.
+In particular, he allegedly refused to cover "The Infant Pianist," Sophia Flora Heilbron, whose abilities had been likened to those of his then thirty-two-year-old wife.
+As Heilbron’s father explained in a letter to the New York Times, Davison devoted "the columns of that journal to the praising of his wife, Miss Arabella Goddard, through motives well understood in London, as the only lady pianiste worthy of estimation."

-They had two sons, one of whom (Henry) edited Davison's papers into memoirs which were published in 1912.
+Goddard and Davison had two sons, one of whom (Henry) edited Davison's papers into memoirs which were published in 1912.
 Davison died in Margate in 1885.